Nationality law: Jus officii

 Uniquely, citizenship of the Vatican City is jus officii, namely on the grounds of appointment to work in a certain capacity in the service of the Holy See.
 It usually ceases upon cessation of the appointment.
-Citizenship is also extended to the spouse and children of a citizen, provided they are living together in the city.
+Citizenship may also be extended to the spouse and children of a citizen, provided they are authorized to reside and are living together in the city.
 Anyone who loses Vatican citizenship and does not possess other citizenship automatically becomes an Italian citizen as provided in the Lateran Treaty.